caltechlibrary/orcid-sciencv-workshop/00-orcid-profile.md

 #### Exercise 3a.

 Click on the link for 'My ORCID Record' in the top of the ORCID page to edit your profile.
-* Add an alternate name in the "also known as" field;
+* Add an alternate name in the 'also known as' field;
-* Compose a brief biography in the "Biography"" field;
+* Compose a brief biography in the 'Biography'' field;
-* Add one or more entries into the "Education" and "Employment" sections.
+* Add one or more entries into the 'Education' and 'Employment' sections.

 #### Exercise 3b.

 Set the privacy settings for each data field you completed in your ORCID profile, using the illustration below as a guide.

 * everyone = this data is visible to everyone around the world with Web access
-* trusted parties = data with this setting are visible and editable to trusted third parties for whom you grant permission
+* trusted parties = data tagged with this setting are visible and editable only to trusted third parties for whom you grant permission
-* only me = the data is visible to you only when you are logged in to your ORCId account
+* only me = the data is visible to you only when you are logged in to your ORCID account

 ![ORCID Privacy settings](img/orcid2.jpg)

-**Note that your preferred name and ORCID number are always set to 'everyone' as an ORCID policy.**
+**Note that your preferred name and ORCID number are always set to be visible by 'everyone', as an ORCID policy.**

 -----

 Welcome to the global scholarly web where, thanks to ORCID,

-- You get credit for all your work and contributions
+- You get credit for all your work and contributions, regardless of any variations in your author name
 - No one claims your work as their own
 - Publishers, funders, and colleagues don't get confused whether a given research work is yours or someone's with a similar or same name!
 - You are able to comply with Publisher, Funder, or Institutional mandates that require you to provide an ORCID number in their systems.
     - For example, the United States National Institutes of Health (NIH) now requires all proposal authors to include their ORCID in their applications.
 See the July 19, 2019 [NIH notice](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-19-109.html) for details.
 - Related links
     + Publishers that require author ORCIDs are listed at <https://orcid.org/content/requiring-orcid-publication-workflows-open-letter>
     + Funders with ORCID policies are listed at <https://orcid.org/organizations/funders/policies>